Using lateral dispersion to optimise microfluidic trap array efficiency: Materials and methods

 \subsection{Geometry parametric analysis}

-From a purely applications perspective, the reader can refer to sections \ref{sec_resultats_opti} outlining the optimum characteristics of a high-performance MTA.
-This section presents the definition of the different parameters that are used for the optimisation of the MTA.
+From a purely applications perspective, the reader can refer to sections \ref{sec_resultats_opti} outlining the optimum characteristics of a high-performance trapping array.
+This section presents the definition of the different parameters that are used for the optimisation of the trapping array.
 We first have to define the objective of the optimisation.
 As several particles can be captured in a same trap, we make a distinction between the filling efficiency $E_{fill}$ \textit{i.e.} the proportion of occupied traps by at least one particle:

 and the capture efficiency $E_{capt}$ \textit{i.e.} the proportion of trapped particles: